open/close all folders

 - The sword Ganondorf uses in The Legend of Zelda: Twilight Princess is the one that was used for his execution.
 Thanks to the Triforce of Power, he survived, pulled it out, and slew one of the Sages holding him before the rest were able to seal him away.

 - Played with repeatedly in Metal Gear Solid 4: Guns of the Patriots during Raiden's fight with Vamp.
 Towards the end of the fight, Raiden is pinned to the ground via a knife through the foot.
 He proceeds to yank his foot out of the ground and stomp on Vamp repeatedly... with the knife still sticking out.

 - Later on, he takes two knives to the forearms and nailed to his back.
 He extracts them and uses the knives as weapons while they're still in his arms.
 Finally, he gets stuck with multiple knives, then flexes his cyber muscles to shoot them all out, sticking Vamp with them and allowing Raiden to make the killing blow.

-- At the end of Ryan Vs. Dorkman 2, Dorkman is being cruelly stabbed by Ryan, but he manages to push Ryan back, pull out the lightsaber from his chest, and kill Ryan will a well-placed saber throw.
+- At the end of Ryan Vs. Dorkman 2, Dorkman is being cruelly stabbed by Ryan, but he manages to push Ryan back, pull out the lightsaber from his chest, and kill Ryan with a well-placed saber throw.

 - In Part V of Dead Fantasy, even after Tifa gets a katana lodged into her upper arm, she takes it out and continues fighting.